rougin/transcribe/README.md

 // ...
 ```

-When using the `PdoSource` class, also specify the database table and its columns to be used for getting the localized words:
+When using the `PdoSource` class, it can also specify the database table and its columns to be used for getting the localized words:

 ```
 # Contents of the "locales" table